Pigrenok/command-line-bootcamp/guide/markdown/19_copying_files.md

 ## 19: Copying files

-Copying files with the [cp][] (copy) command is very similar to moving them.
+Copying files with the [cp](https://en.wikipedia.org/wiki/Cp_(Unix)){.external target="_blank"} (copy) command is very similar to moving them.
 Remember to always specify a source and a target location.
 Let's create a new file and make a copy of it:

 ```bash
 learner@:learning_unix$ touch file1